system32blog/blog/content/post/howtopost.md

 `Scroll down further to see a video which describes the process.`

+## License
+Please note that all content you submit will fall under the [MIT License](https://github.com/system32blog/blog/blob/preview/LICENSE).
+We will remove blog posts based on the authors request, but the content will stay in the Git Revision history.

 # Preview posts
 After your pull request was accepted, you can preview your post on [preview.system32.blog](https://preview.system32.blog).
 We'll review the formatting there and move it into the `master` branch.

 # Posting
-To submit a new post, please create a new file under [`/content/post/`](https://github.com/system32blog/blog/tree/preview/content/post) with a meaningful name like `20210821_grouppolicy.md`, please add the date in the format `YYYYMMDD` like on the example.
+To submit a new post, please create a new file under [`/content/post/`](https://github.com/system32blog/blog/tree/preview/content/post) with a meaningful name like `whataregrouppolicypreferences.md`.
 The post needs a set of metadata information, please follow this guidance.
 ## Syntax
 ```markdown